usnationalarchives/social-media-strategy/pages/goal4.md

   </div>
   <div id="collapse2" class="panel-collapse collapse">
     <div class="panel-body">
       <p>We work with staff to create a vibrant culture of social media innovation, collaboration, educational opportunities, and partnerships.<strong> </strong>The team provides staff the training and skills necessary to succeed, and we support staff efforts with our collective resources and expertise.
-We share successes, learn from each other, and work together to innovate.</p>
+We share successes, learn from each other, and work together to innovate.
+We strive to be good social media neighbors in the GLAM community by sharing and pioneering ideas in a digital community group.</p>

       <p><b>Action:</b> The team creates guidelines that are easy to use, meaningful, and address real-life issues that social media managers are experiencing.
 We use infographics, checklists, and tip sheets to make these best practices appealing and easy to use.</p>